Pratham-Sharma20/hackathon/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

 An intelligent resume analysis platform that combines AI-powered insights with comprehensive career coaching recommendations.
 Built with modern technologies for scalable processing and real-time analysis.
-(Note: It might take some time to displaya analysis as a result of usage of open source LLM models)
+'''(Note: It might take some time to displaya analysis as a result of usage of open source LLM models)'''

 ---